Code-Institute-Submissions/alex-1134-and_just_like_that-shop_MayResub/README.md

  ### Design

 1. Colour Scheme

     Lively colours are used to reflect the vibe of the show and the characters.
 They always wear design that are "out there".
+    There is a lot of pink on the page - it's a colour that is kind of a theme for the show.

+2. The website is easy to naviagte, changes layout depending on which device is being used.

+3. Easy to navigate - User can choose items by a character, sorting or use a search option.

 ### Wireframes